kasun98/facedetection/README.md

 ## Running the Script

-To train the model, simply run:
+To use the model, simply run:

 ```sh
 python face.py